 Several impressive temples and monasteries are dotted around Leh and the birding can be excellent with species such as Ibisbill, Solitary Snipe and Mountain Leaf Warbler to name but a few.
 Access to Hemis National Park is via a short drive to Zingchen and this scenic route offers the best chance for locating the long legged and large bossed Ladakh Urial also known as Red Sheep.
 The road comes to an end near the boundary of Hemis and from here it’s an easy walk of less than an hour to the base camp in the Rumbak Valley (3,900m).
 Within the vicinity of camp and its surrounding valleys, 11 Snow Leopard are resident.
 For those with additional time, it is worth hiking deeper into the park to Kanda La pass (4,900m) and here Woolly Hares are much commoner as are their main predator, the Eurasian Lynx.
 The huge Argali, another species of wild sheep, also occur here.
 Wolves can be encountered anywhere in the park.
 Birding opportunities are limited with fairly low diversity at this elevation but typical species include Lammergeier, Golden Eagle, Himalayan Snowcock, both species of chough, White-winged Redstart, Brown Accentor and Fire-fronted Serin.

-The impressive Ladakh Urial or Red Sheep is another of the Snow Leopard’s prey species
+Urial or Red Sheep is another of the Snow Leopard’s prey species

 Lammergeiers also known as Bearded Vultures are a common sight in Hemis NP